Matt Rogers (comedian)

-Matt Rogers (born March 5, 1990) is an American comedian, actor, writer, podcaster, and television host.
+Matt Rogers (born March 5, 1990) is an American comedian, actor, writer, podcaster, television host, and recording artist.
 He is best known for co-hosting the pop culture podcast Las Culturistas with Bowen Yang since 2016.

 Early life and education

-Rogers was born to Richard and Katrina Rogers, and raised on Long Island, New York.
+Rogers was born to Richard and Katrina Rogers and raised on Long Island, New York.
 Rogers attended Islip High School and was named prom king at his senior prom.
-Rogers got a 31 on the ACT and a 2010 on his SAT.
-After graduating, he earned a BFA in dramatic writing from New York University.
-While studying there, Rogers became a member of the improvisational group Hammerkatz and started studying at the Upright Citizens Brigade in 2009.
-It was while at NYU that Rogers first met Yang.
+Rogers was on his high school's cross country team and ran a 4:36-mile at age fifteen, and during his senior year of high school he scored a perfect 100 on his New York State Regents English examination and a 5 on both the AP Language and Composition exam and the AP English Literature exam.
+After graduating, he earned a BFA in dramatic writing from New York University (NYU).
+While studying there, Rogers became a member of the improvisational group Hammerkatz and started studying at the Upright Citizens Brigade (UCB) in 2009.
+It was while at NYU that Rogers first met Bowen Yang.